Study Programme Profile

 (2) at least two years of vocational activity, including at least one year with management responsibility, after obtaining a higher-education degree

 (3) proof of English language skills required for the studies and examinations corresponding to the C1 level of the Common European Framework of Reference for Languages

 Structure: In-service online studies combined with compact attendance-based classes comprising 9 compulsory modules, 2 of which are organised from the CCOE and 7 of which are organised from the Helmut Schmidt University (HSU), including a final module with a master’s thesis.

 Content: Classroom sessions (for the time being: virtual/online) studies combined with problem-based learning phases.
-9 compulsory modules, 2 of which are completed at the CCOE and 7 of which are completed at the Helmut Schmidt University (HSU), including a final module with a master’s thesis.
+9 compulsory modules, 2 of which are completed at the CCOE (link to the CCOE schedule of the 2 courses) and 7 of which are completed at the Helmut Schmidt University (HSU), including a final module with a master’s thesis.

 Language: The programme is taught in English.